 Janie Bickersteth Chair

-Janie is an artist and environmental activist with a life long passion for growing food.
+Janie is an artist and environmental activist with a life long passion for growing food and working to bring communities together (through food).

-She lived in Durham for 20 years, where she set up a social enterprise to encourage more sustainable lifestyles, in particular, she supported schools with their 'greening' programmes.
+She lived in Durham for 20 years, where she set up a social enterprise to encourage more sustainable lifestyles, in particular, she supported schools with their 'sustainable schools' programmes.

-More recently, Janie has been living in Singapore, where she set up an Incredible Edible and worked on the environmental programme of a large international school.
-She helped to establish a community garden for National University employees (around 3000 people)
+More recently, Janie lived in Singapore, where she set up an Incredible Edible at United World College SE Asia.
+She also helped to establish a community garden for National University employees (around 3000 people).

 Founding director of the Edible Bus Stop, Mak’s interest is in breaking down barriers using growing initiatives, drawing communities together for a common good.